 At the end of each academic year, all completed assessment reports are reviewed by expert faculty peer reviewers, many of which are current members of the Learning Assessment Council.
 Over the summer the peer reviewers look at the plans, reports, summary data (where appropriate), and other documents submitted by their assigned SACs and critique them using a standard rubric.
 When the feedback forms have been completed, they are saved as PDFs and made available in September to the respective SACs.
 This feedback is available to SAC members in a different section of PCC's Spaces.
 Questions about peer review feedback?
 Contact Nora Stevens, LAC Chair, firstname.lastname@example.org.

 Each SAC is entitled to up to 10 hours per academic year of paid compensation, at the College's special projects rate, for assessment work carried out by part-time faculty.
 The funds can be paid to a single person or divided between multiple people working to support their SAC's assessment efforts.

 To secure compensation, SAC chairs must contact their SAC's administrative liaison with the G number of the faculty member(s) carrying out the work.
 SAC chairs are responsible for designating the number of hours to be compensated.
 If a SAC chair is unsure of who their dean liaison is, please contact Susan Wilson in Academic Affairs: email@example.com or 971-722-4555.

-LAC Core Outcome Assessment Class (for PCC Faculty)
+LAC Learning Outcome Assessment Class for PCC Faculty Teaching Credit Courses

 This class is ideal for faculty involved in program/discipline assessment through their SAC or for those who want to explore the heart of the biggest mystery in higher ed today.
-It is intended for PCC full-time and adjunct faculty members.
+It is intended for PCC full-time and adjunct faculty members who teach credit courses.